RonakRoy/RonakRoy.github.io/portfolio/index.md

 %}

 {% include card.html
-    title="Solar Car Back Suspension Mount Machining"
+    title="Nimbus Back Suspension Mount Machining"
-    page_url="/portfolio/backsuspension"
+    page_url="/portfolio/nimbusbacksus"
-    image_path="/assets/images/portfolio/backsuspension.jpg"
+    image_path="/assets/images/portfolio/nimbusbacksus.jpg"
     subheader="Oct 2019 — Jan 2020"
-    description="On the MIT Solar Electric Vehicle Team, I was the Responsible Engineer for the rear suspension on Nimbus, our vehicle for the 2021 American Solar Challenge.
+    description="On the MIT Solar Electric Vehicle Team, I was the Responsible Engineer for the rear suspension on Nimbus, our 2020 and 2022 American Solar Challenge-winning vehicle.
 One of my tasks was machining the shock mount using a ProtoTRAK CNC mill."
 %}

 {% include card.html